cockroachdb/docs/cockroachcloud/quickstart-trial-cluster.md

 ---
 title: Quickstart with CockroachCloud
-summary: Learn how to create and use your {{ site.data.products.db }} cluster.
+summary: Learn how to create and use your CockroachCloud cluster.
 toc: true
 ---